UW-SASWE/sDRIPS/docs/Model/ConceptualModel.md

 - \( G \) is soil heat flux, and
 - \( H \) is sensible heat flux.

-The SEBAL-based evapotranspiration (SEBAL ET) serves as a proxy for the **actual water consumed by the crop**, a concept validated by <a href="https://doi.org/10.1029/2020WR028654" target="_blank">Bose et al. (2021)</a>.
-In this study, daily (24-hour) evapotranspiration was estimated assuming that instantaneous ET variations are negligible over the day <a href="https://doi.org/10.1061/(ASCE)0733-9437(2007)133:4(380)" target="_blank">(Allen et al., 2007)</a>.
-For weekly ET, the evapotranspiration estimated on the Landsat acquisition day was assumed steady for the following seven days until the next image was available.
+The SEBAL-based evapotranspiration (SEBAL ET) serves as a proxy for the **actual water consumed by the crop** <a href="https://doi.org/10.1029/2020WR028654" target="_blank">Bose et al. (2021)</a>.
+In sDRIPS, daily (24-hour) evapotranspiration is estimated assuming that instantaneous ET variations are negligible over the day <a href="https://doi.org/10.1061/(ASCE)0733-9437(2007)133:4(380)" target="_blank">(Allen et al., 2007)</a>.
+For weekly ET, the evapotranspiration estimated on the Landsat acquisition day is assumed steady for the following seven days until the next image is available.

 <span id="percolation"></span>
 ## Percolation
-To account for percolation, Sentinel-1 Synthetic Aperture Radar (SAR) data available on Google Earth Engine (GEE) was utilized.
-Sentinel-1 C-band (5 cm wavelength) data has been extensively used for soil moisture estimation and shows promising results up to 100 mm depth (<a href="https://doi.org/10.1109/TGRS.2018.2858004" target="_blank">Bauer-Marschallinger et al., 2019</a>; <a href="https://doi.org/10.1016/j.asr.2022.03.019" target="_blank">Bhogapurapu et al., 2022</a>).
-Ground sensors are ideal but impractical for large-scale deployment.
-Hence, Sentinel-1 was selected to maintain global scalability.
+To account for percolation, Sentinel-1 Synthetic Aperture Radar (SAR) data available on Google Earth Engine (GEE) is utilized.
+Sentinel-1 C-band (5 cm wavelength) data has been extensively used for soil moisture estimation and provides reliable results up to ~100 mm depth (<a href="https://doi.org/10.1109/TGRS.2018.2858004" target="_blank">Bauer-Marschallinger et al., 2019</a>; <a href="https://doi.org/10.1016/j.asr.2022.03.019" target="_blank">Bhogapurapu et al., 2022</a>).Ground sensors are ideal but not scalable, so Sentinel-1 is chosen for global applicability.

-After estimating soil moisture from Sentinel-1, field capacity soil moisture was derived from the <a href="https://doi.org/10.5281/zenodo.2784001" target="_blank">Hengl & Gupta (2019)</a> dataset available on GEE.
-Percolation was then computed as:
+Soil moisture estimates from Sentinel-1 are combined with field capacity values from the <a href="https://doi.org/10.5281/zenodo.2784001" target="_blank">Hengl & Gupta (2019)</a> dataset available on GEE.
+Percolation is then computed as:

 \[
 Percolation =